fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

 ## Before you start

-Before you can start this exercise, you will need to:
+Before you can start this exercise, you need to:

 1. Ensure that you have the latest LTS version of the .NET SDK installed on your computer.
 You can download the latest version of the .NET SDK from the following URL: [https://dotnet.microsoft.com/download](https://dotnet.microsoft.com/download)
 1. Ensure that you have Visual Studio Code installed on your computer.
 You can download Visual Studio Code from the following URL: [https://code.visualstudio.com/](https://code.visualstudio.com/)